tonis2/Vulkan.c3/README.md

 ### Platform setup (runtime only)

+The Vulkan SDK is optional everywhere.
+Install it only when you want validation layers and tooling (`vulkaninfo`, `glslc`, RenderDoc integration) — never to build or run.

-**Linux** — the loader and driver ship with the GPU stack; for tooling and validation layers:
+**Linux** — the loader and driver ship with the GPU stack, so nothing is needed.
+For validation layers and tooling:
 ```bash
 # Ubuntu/Debian
 sudo apt install libvulkan1 vulkan-tools vulkan-validationlayers spirv-tools